codygreen/llm_api_server/objective5/README.md

 # LLM API Lab - Objective 5

-In this lab, we will add authorization to our model API using NGINX Plus.
+In this lab session, we will embark on the critical task of bolstering the security of our model API by implementing authorization through NGINX Plus.
+While various methods exist for implementing API authorization with NGINX OSS, we will focus on leveraging one of the most prevalent and robust authentication techniques: JSON Web Tokens (JWT).

-While there are a few ways to implement API Authorization via the NGINX OSS implementation, for this lab we will leverage one of the more prominent API authentication methods using JSON Web Tokens (JWT), which requires NGINX Plus.
+This approach provides a secure and efficient means of controlling access to our API endpoints, ensuring that only authenticated and authorized users can interact with our AI model.
+By harnessing the advanced capabilities of NGINX Plus, we will explore the intricacies of JWT-based authentication, empowering us to enforce fine-grained access control and protect our model API from unauthorized access and potential security threats.

-> _**Note**_: if you are new to JWT, check out a great introduction by Auth0 [here](https://jwt.io/introduction) and the [NGINX documentation](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-jwt-authentication/).
+> _**Note:**_ if you are new to JWT, check out a great introduction by Auth0 [here](https://jwt.io/introduction) and the [NGINX documentation](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-jwt-authentication/).

-In this lab, we will leverage static tokens, but in a production environment, you would leverage an authentication provider, like Azure Entra ID or Okta, to create the token.
+> _**Note:**_ In this lab, we will leverage static tokens, but in a production environment, you should leverage an authentication provider, like Azure Entra ID or Okta, to create the token.
 Fore more information, please check out the [Authenticating API Clients with JWT and NGINX Plus blog](https://www.nginx.com/blog/authenticating-api-clients-jwt-nginx-plus/).

 ## Obtain NGINX License